Fitchburg Line: COVID-19 pandemic

 Substantially reduced schedules were in effect from March 16 to June 23, 2020.
 In November 2020, as part of service cuts during the pandemic, the MBTA proposed to close Hastings, Silver Hill, and four other low-ridership stations on other lines.
 On December 14, reduced schedules went into effect due to limited employee availability.
 Again based on the existing Saturday service, these temporary schedules did not include service to Hastings and four other stations.
 That day, the MBTA Board voted to enact a more limited set of cuts, including indefinitely closing Hastings, Silver Hill, and three of the other four stations.

 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Fitchburg Line.
 All service east of Littleton/Route 495 was replaced by Littleton– shuttle buses from March 1 to May 2, 2021, during positive train control installation.
 Upon resumption on May 3, weekday service on the line was changed to a regional rail model with hourly service all day.
 Weekend service on the Fitchburg Line and the six other lines resumed on July 3, 2021.
 As of May 2022, the line has 15 Boston–Wachusett round trips and two Boston–Littleton round trips on weekdays, with eight Boston–Wachusett round trips on weekends.
 By October 2022, the line had 4,829 daily riders – 52% of pre-COVID ridership.

 Weekend ski train service resumed on December 17, 2022, after not operating for the 2021–22 season; a Wednesday evening ski train for night skiing began operating on January 4, 2023.
+On September 11, 2023, flash floods in Leominster washed out an embankment near North Leominster station.
+Service between Shirley and Wachusett was replaced with buses until September 19.
+Additional weekday short turn service was operated between Porter and North Station from July 15–26, 2024, providing half-hour headways between those points while the Red Line was closed for maintenance work.
+Silver Hill station reopened on November 18, 2024.

+Future development

+The MBTA has unsuccessfully attempted to sell air rights for development over the tracks along Somerville Ave, near Porter station.
+Air rights development has also been proposed along with a new commuter rail station for the tracks near Alewife station.
+The city of Cambridge wants to put a pedestrian and bicycle bridge over the tracks in this area to connect the two relatively isolated areas on either side, known as the Alewife Triangle part of North Cambridge and the Quadrangle in Cambridge Highlands.

 In June 2022, the MBTA indicated plans to begin short turn service on 30-minute headways between Boston and Brandeis/Roberts or Lincoln by 2024.
-A tail track to support this service, estimated to cost $6–7 million, is in planning.
+A tail track to support this service, estimated to cost $6–7 million, was in planning.